 Studies physical and cultural characteristics of selected geographical regions of the world.
 Focuses upon significant problems within each of the regions and examines the geographical background of those problems.
 Introduces the student to types and uses of maps.

-Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Prerequisite: Placement in ENG 111 or placement in Co-requisites ENG 111 and ENF 3.
+Lecture 3 hours per week.